Salina Fisher never saw it coming - a call from the Los Angeles Chamber Orchestra wanting to play one of her compositions.

 In the 18 years since she's put together an impressive résumé.
 In 2016 she was the youngest ever winner of the SOUNZ Contemporary Award, New Zealand's top composition award, and something she won again the following year.

-Her work has been commissioned by orchestras across the US, New Zealand and as far away as Russia and Germany.
+Her work has been performed by orchestras across the US, New Zealand and as far away as Russia and Germany.

 She describes her work as exploring the traditions of Japan and New Zealand, but living in the vibrant surrounds of New York City is the perfect setting for expanding the musical palette, and Fisher is lapping it up.